 “It’s very hard to get used to… almost impossible,” Paredes said.
 “It’s a very difficult situation, but not only for us.
 It’s just as hard for the supporters, for everyone that loves football.”

-Now, the focus has turned to Lyon for the upcoming cup final.
-Paredes knows that this final will be yet another challenge for Les Parisiens.
+Paredes knows that the final against Lyon will be yet another challenge for Les Parisiens.

 “They are a very strong side with many talented players,” Paredes said.
 “We all hope to be in top form and that it will be an entertaining final.
 I know their coach very well and he will do everything to cause us problems so we have to be ready to play our best and focus on our own football.”